Tearsheet

 AI Analysis | Feedback

-Russell R. Shaller, President and Chief Executive Officer
+Russell Shaller, President, Chief Executive Officer and Director

 Mr. Shaller was appointed Brady's President and CEO in April 2022, following seven years as president of Brady's Identification Solutions business.
-Before joining Brady, he served as President of Teledyne Microwave Solutions from 2008 to 2015.
-Prior to Teledyne, he held leadership positions at W.L.
-Gore & Associates, including Division Leader, Electronic Products Division (2003-2008) and General Manager of Gore Photonics (2001-2003).
-He also held engineering and program management roles at Westinghouse Corporation before 1993.
-His expertise includes managing and growing technology-focused businesses, mergers and acquisitions, and international business development.
+He places a strong emphasis on new product development.
+Prior to joining Brady in 2015, he served as President of Teledyne Microwave Solutions from 2008 to 2015, and held various leadership positions at W.L.
+Gore & Associates, including Division Leader for their Electronic Products Division and General Manager of Gore Photonics.
+He began his career in engineering and program management at Westinghouse Corporation.
+Mr. Shaller holds a Bachelor of Science in Electrical Engineering from the University of Michigan, a Master of Science in Electrical Engineering from Johns Hopkins University, and an MBA from the University of Delaware.
+He also serves as an Independent Director at Quaker Houghton.

 Olivier Bojarski, President, Americas and Asia

-Mr. Bojarski joined Brady in August 2022 as President – Identification Solutions, taking on his current role in February 2023.
-From 2016 to 2022, he held various positions at Belden Incorporated, including Executive Vice President, Broadband and 5G.
-Prior to Belden, he was General Manager of a business unit within the electrification division of ABB Ltd, and also held several roles at Panduit Corporation.
+Mr. Bojarski joined Brady in August 2022 as President – Identification Solutions, before assuming the role of President, Americas and Asia in February 2023.
+From 2016 to 2022, he held several positions of increasing responsibility at Belden Incorporated, including Executive Vice President, Broadband and 5G from 2019 to 2022.
+Prior to Belden, Mr. Bojarski was General Manager of a business unit within the electrification division of ABB Ltd, and he held a number of positions at Panduit Corporation.

 AI Analysis | Feedback